Post may contain affiliate links. Read our legal page for more information.

 Liffey Falls, Tasmania.

 There are two hiking tracks at Liffey Falls.
 We recommend the short walk from the upper car park.
-(Google Maps will often route you to the lower car park) Reaching the upper car park is done by leaving Deloraine and following the Highlands Lake Highway (A5) for around 23 kilometers.
+(Google Maps will often route you to the lower car park) The upper car park is reached by leaving Deloraine and following the Highlands Lake Highway (A5) for around 23 kilometers.
 Turn left onto Riversdale Road and follow until you reach the upper car park.

 Riversdale Road is unsealed gravel and care should be taken.
 It’s a steep, bumpy, winding road with lots of sharp corners and extremely narrow in certain areas limiting it to almost one lane.
 Logging trucks are active on this road.
 Not recommended for motor homes, caravans or larger vehicles.